 Working for one of the world’s most iconic, best-loved brands is only part of the reward of working here.
 At McDonald’s, we take genuine care in offering our people outstanding opportunities for development.
 And, what’s more, we also offer all our employees a wide range of benefits – including holiday pay, discounts at high-street retailers, a pension scheme, childcare vouchers, free meals and more.
 You can discover more about the benefits of being a McDonald’s employee here.

 Manchester Metropolitan University is a double-accredited business school, having gained the prestigious AACSB accreditation to provide excellence in global management education.
 This places them among the top 5% of business schools worldwide to have secured this accreditation, and means your degree is internationally recognised.

-The BA (Hons) Business Management Professional in Retail is accredited by the CMI, which means you can also obtain the CMI Level 5 Diploma in Management and Leadership on successful completion of your studies, in addition to your degree.
-The CMI accreditation also enables you to join the Institute as a student member and register for Chartered Manager status on completion of your studies.
+The BA (Hons) Business Management Professional in Retail is accredited by the CMI.
+In order to obtain the CMI Level 5 Diploma in Management and Leadership you can register with the CMI and achieve Chartered Manager status upon completion of the CMDA-Retail programme.

 As part of the course, you will complete your Level 3 Apprenticeship in Hospitality Supervision.

 To be eligible to study, you must:

 - Have the right to work in England for the duration of the programme

 - Be one of the following:

 - A citizen of a country within the European Economic Area (EEA) (including other countries determined within the EEA, or those with bilateral agreements), or have the right of abode in the UK, having been ordinarily resident in the EEA (including other countries determined within the EEA, or those with bilateral agreements), for at least three years prior to the first day of the programme